OC-ComputerScience/student-frontend-JS/README.md

 4. Test the project.
     - http://localhost/studentapp/student-frontend-JS/student-list.html
-    - You should see the application running with data on your screen.
+    - You should see the project running with data on your screen.

 ## Project Setup for your AWS Instance
 1. Open **Filezilla** and navigate to **var/www/html/** on your AWS instance.